awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/data-feed.md

 AWS Marketplace provides a number of data feeds to help sellers collect and analyze information about your product sales\.
 Data feeds are available to all registered AWS Marketplace sellers\.
 Since data feeds are generated within a day, they contain the most current data available\.

-This page provides an overview of data feeds, and explains how to access and use them\.
+This page provides an overview of data feeds and explains how to access and use them\.
 Subsequent pages describe each data feed\.

 ## Storage and structure of data feeds<a name="data-feed-details"></a>